jlesage/docker-baseimage-gui/README.md

 > [Security](#security) for details.

 > [!TIP]
-> If automatic clipboard synchronization is not available, text can still be
+> If host clipboard sync is not available or has been disabled, text can still
-> copied and pasted using the side panel clipboard, which provides manual
+> be copied and pasted using the side panel clipboard, which provides manual
-> clipboard access between the host and the container.
+> access to the application's clipboard.

 > [!NOTE]
 > This feature is not available to VNC clients.